felixwellen/synthetic-geometry/SyntheticGeometry/SQC/Consequences.lagda.md

 which is the universal local ring.

 In particular we derive field like properties of k.
+This is taken from Subsection 18.4 of Ingo Blechschmidt's thesis.

 ```agda
 {-# OPTIONS --safe #-}